 SB: Were you able to save $2,000 to attend Lane?

 JS: When I came back, they had closed Lane down.
 Instead, I went to IUPUI for about a year.
 IUPUI was a new college when I got out and I thought it was going to be the best choice.
 That’s when IUPUI was on 38th street right across from the fairgrounds.
 They were very racist back then.
 I studied drafting and the drafting instructor I had gave me and this other black guy, who was from Vincennes, Indiana, a failing grade for the course even though we had passed every assignment.
 We went and protested to one of the deans at IUPUI.
 The dean said they had problems with the instructor and that’s why they had to let him go.
 Then, we were told there was nothing they could do about our course grade.
 We both left that school after that.
 Then, I used my VA benefits to go to Ivy Tech and I took some drafting courses and machine and tool and earned an associate degree from Ivy Tech.
 I was able to transfer some of my credit hours from IUPUI to Ivy Tech.
-If I would have known it was going to be like that at IUPUI, I would have went straight to Ivy Tech when I got back.
+If I would have known it was going to be like that at IUPUI, I would have gone straight to Ivy Tech when I got back.
 That’s just how it was; you had to fight racism everywhere back then.

 Sometimes, I look at how kids are now in school and we had to fight for everything and they just take it for granted.
 We lived through lots of racism.
 Some of these kids are into some crazy crap.
 They’re focused on getting tattoos.
 They’re living in the virtual world and doing everything else they can except getting an education.
 Some that do get an education, don’t understand how to use it.
 It’s very discouraging.
 Mama used to say, “You can lead a horse to water, but you can’t make it drink.”
 We kicked that door open and they won’t go through.
 You need a good education to get ahead.